kpd1989/OutpatientService/README.md

   - without additional recommendations (closes the map and saves to the archive)
 - sending for signature to the head of the outpatient service

+manager
+- Approves or rejects.\
+  When approved, send the prescription to the pharmacy

+Pharmacy
+- mark of issuance ---> sending a closed prescription to the archive